Clearer highs, controlled lows.

 We control what makes sound

-Electrodynamic drivers create sound from coil current (Lorentz force), not strictly coil voltage.
-So we improve current linearity where you hear it most.
+Electrodynamic drivers create sound from voicecoil current (Lorentz force), not voicecoil voltage.
+By improving current linearity we improve sound linearity.

 Clarity without pricier drivers